floydhub/floyd-docs/docs/guides/data/mounting_data.md

 dataset once, and attach, or "mount", it to each job.
 This saves a significant amount of time on each job.

+Beyond that, keeping data separate from code allows you to collaborate more easily with others.
+A dataset can be used by any user who has access to it, so teams and communities can work on solving problems together using the same underlying data.

 ### Mounting a Dataset

 #### What does it mean to "mount" a dataset to a job?